pfmc-assessments/sa4ss/README.md

 # Rationale

-sa4ss was created to ease some of the tedious overhead put on analysts when creating stock assessment documents for the [Pacific Fisheries Management Council](www.pcouncil.org).
+sa4ss was created to ease some of the tedious overhead put on analysts when creating stock assessment documents for the [Pacific Fishery Management Council](www.pcouncil.org).
 The package provides
 (1) a consistent structure,
 (2) generic text that should be the same across all stocks,